jbangdev/jbang-vscode/README.md

 [![License](https://img.shields.io/github/license/jbangdev/jbang-vscode?style=for-the-badge)](https://github.com/jbangdev/jbang-vscode/blob/main/LICENSE)

 # JBang for Visual Studio Code
 This is an early work-in-progress extension for [vscode-java](https://marketplace.visualstudio.com/items?itemName=redhat.java).
-It aims at providing support for the [JBang](https://www.jbang.dev/) scripts written in Java.
+It aims at providing support for the [JBang](https://www.jbang.dev/) scripts written in Java (and partial support for Kotlin and Groovy).

 **Pre-requisites:**
 - [JBang](https://www.jbang.dev/download/) is installed and available in the PATH.
 Alternatively, you can set the `jbang.home` preference to point to a `JBang` installation